t6kke/BadmintonSkillCalculator/README.md

 # Badminton Skill Calculator

-This is personal project that is meant to collect tournament results information.
-Parse the players results and calculate ELO for each player for skill ranking.
-Currently developed for small tournaments where each player/team plays agains every other player/team one game.
-This code does not directly care about the tournament results, it just calculates ELO ranking after each match/round.
+CLI tool to parse Badminton tournament results(currently from specific excel format from specific tournament type) and calculating player head to head ELO ranking results.

+Project additionall provides Full ongoing players ELO ranking report, and also does the tournament results calculations.

+## Motivation

+This was created as an interest to see how players ranking would work if they would be scored similarly how they do it in chess, with head to head ELO calculations.
+Current Badminton ranking solutions just give points for tournament results but they don't take into consideration specific head to head situations where maybe good players can have lower results if they always end up against top players.

 It supports singles and doubles tournaments since these are two of the more common badminton tournament types(some regions of the world also have somewhat active 3v3 scene but not for me).
 This project does not specifically need to be used for Badminton, tehnically any kind of tournament with games and scores can use this project for ELO calculations.
-Only additinal challenges in this case is that data entry currently works only on specific formated tournaments so it's likely that you need to build your own custom tournament data parser.

-I'm using some basic ELO calculations setup to learn more about how ELO raking works and how best to implement it for my situation.
-More details in the next chapter.
+I'm using basic ELO calculations setup to learn more about how ELO raking works and how best to implement it for my situation.

-This started out as a personal development project.
-At this point it's been refined enought that it could be used as a standalone CLI application or even as a back-end tool that has some UI wrapper for it's usage.
-At some point the future I might also rewrite this project is some other language but will still keep it as CLI tool.
-Any additional usability changes should be separate wrapper projects on top of this tool.

 ## ELO Ranking Logic